shuojiangcn/AutoTRIZ-Repository/README.md

 ### Related Publications
 The paper have been accepted to DETC24.
 Check out this [preprint version](https://arxiv.org/abs/2403.13002).

-- Jiang, Shuo, and Jianxi Luo.
-"AutoTRIZ: Artificial Ideation with TRIZ and Large Language Models." arXiv preprint arXiv:2403.13002 (2024).
+> Jiang, Shuo, and Jianxi Luo.
+AutoTRIZ: Artificial Ideation with TRIZ and Large Language Models.
+In ASME IDETC/CIE - Design Automation Conference (DAC), August 25-28, 2024, Washington, DC, USA.